 Startups are small.
 They don’t have enough time, money, or space.
 Their employees are wearing multiple hats and company productivity is scattered all over the place.
 This is why startup founders have quickly realized that they need to know exactly where individual productivity goes.

-What has helped startup leaders take a deep dive into daily activities and understand how they affect company outcomes are productivity monitoring tools
+What has helped startup leaders take a deep dive into daily activities and understand how they affect company outcomes are productivity monitoring tools.

 This type of monitoring software shows how time is spent during the day, whether it was productive or not, what caused distractions, how long specific tasks take to complete, and more.
 Once this data is analyzed, it’s easy to discover productivity patterns, lower distractions, and maximize staff productivity.